-This security layer in front of your network login is linked to your Active Directory/Windows password.
+For domain-joined state and K12 organizations, this security layer in front of your network login is linked to your Active Directory/Windows password.
 Changing your password when prompted by your “Delaware ID” automatically changes your network/Windows password, too.
 You don’t have to do anything else!

 The primary focus is State of Delaware Internet-facing enterprise applications, managed by DTI and in use across multiple state organizations.
 Initially, Internet-facing applications that authenticate using Active Directory may be among the first to have their tiles added to workers’ home screens.
-Over the coming months and years, the intent is to work with organizations to assure that their applications are secured by ID.Delaware.
+Over the coming months and years, the intent is to work with organizations to assure that their applications meet the legislated requirement that they are secured by either ID.Delaware or myDelaware.